Ray743/Red/README.md

 ## Deployment

 * Manual server setup and SSL configuration for secure deployment.
-* Modular integration with Python and Gemini 2.5 API for real-time command execution.
 * Designed for robust Linux environments with minimal downtime.

 ## Contributing